mikependon/RepoDB/RepoDb.Docs/development-experience.md

 ### Dapper

 If you are using Dapper micro-ORM, you are simply opening a connection object and then execute an operation right away.
-The way you execute the operation is no other way but with SQL.
+The way you execute an operation is through SQL.

 ```csharp
 using (var connection = new SqlConnection("Server=.;Database=TestDB;Integrated Security=SSPI;"))